 Best for Little Helpers

-Do you have a toddler who insists on helping with cleanup around the house?
-If so, this playset is a go-to choice to add to your toy arsenal.
+Does your toddler insist on helping with cleanup around the house?
+If so, this realistic playset is a must-have for your toy collection.
+It encourages responsibility and helps develop gross motor skills through active play.

-This set comes with a mop, broom, dustpan, brush, and duster.
-It also has a convenient stand to hang each item on when not in use.
+The set includes a mop, broom, dustpan, brush, and duster.
+It also features a convenient stand to hang each item, keeping your play area tidy.

 Manhattan Toy Treetop Activity Center